-If you are not satisfied, you can write directly to the Chair of School Council.
+If you are not satisfied, you can write directly to the Chair of School Council, who will acknowledge receipt of your appeal within five (5) working days and advise you of the process to be followed within ten (10) working days.
 The Chair will obtain a full report from the Principal, examine matters thoroughly to determine if the complaint has been handled in accordance with the School's policy and procedure as well as to give further consideration.
+You will be notified in writing of the outcome of the appeal.